 SafetyCurtain assists performers in peril outside of the UK in more than 20 countries around the world.
-Many of those we assist with our small grants live in countries that are scarred by extreme poverty, hardship and/or devastating ongoing conflict.
+Many of the creative practitioners we assist with our small grants live in countries that are scarred by extreme poverty, hardship and/or devastating ongoing conflict.
 Founded in 1999, and formerly called the International Performers’ Aid Trust, the charity was the brainchild of Hugh Manning, Equity president and former chair of the International Committee for Artists’ Freedom (ICAF).

 Co-Presidents Celia Imrie and Bill Paterson